Mistakes to Avoid When Buying a Used Car

 Buying Without a Warranty

-Warranty is crucial on both new cars and used because this safeguards you against possible mechanical defects or failures.
+Warranty is crucial on both new and used cars because this safeguards you against possible mechanical defects or failures.
 This is also a point of relevance when buying a premium used car, where replacement costs are substantial.
 While some cars might be listed for marginally less money, if they don’t have a warranty, you might end up with a car that requires part replacements that can potentially make ownership more expensive than you accounted for.